 In English, adjectives are something we use to better describe temporary and permanent aspects of things or people.
 These words help us to figure out the current state, mood, or condition of nouns that we might put in our sentences.
 There are different types of categories of adjectives, and this guide will focus on how to identify and use positive ones.
 We will structure this piece as a teaching tool that instructors should be able to use with students at both the middle and high school levels.
 Because many such students could be learning English as a second language, this guide aims to use simple, concrete examples that can help them grasp the concepts we put forth, too.
 Throughout this article, we will group different positive adjectives according to their categories, and we will provide some basic examples of each by using them in common sentence structures.

-At their hearts, these nice adjectives just express anything good about the noun subject that they help to describe.
+In their hearts, these nice adjectives just express anything good about the noun subject that they help to describe.
 It may be easier for some students to remember that, instead of being negative or bad, positive adjectives are how they might talk or write about something nicely.
 Further, positive adjectives can describe things that are not concrete, such as emotions.
 For example, we might say that Mary is always happy when the day starts with sunshine.
 A sunny start to the day brings Mary happiness.
-Although examples like this one describe a feeling that might not be permanent, we know that Mary feels happiness whenever there is a sunny day ahead.
+Although examples like this one describe a feeling that might not be permanent, we know that Mary feels happy whenever a sunny day is ahead.

 Most students and the levels for which we write this guide will have some understanding of feelings or things that they can group broadly into good and bad categories.
 Anything that they can associate with a positive feeling or outcome will mean that they can put it in the category of good adjectives.
 For example, a visiting friend might tell you that their city is a very safe city in which to live.
 Safety is something that gives us comfort, and it helps us live without so much worry.
 Therefore, it is easy to recognize that safety is an example of a good adjective.